hansegucker/db-monitoring/README.md

 # db-monitoring
-Shows the departures of one train stationen
+Shows the departures of one train station (Deutsche Bahn)